Statutory college

 In the United States, a statutory college or contract college is a higher education college or school that is a component of an independent, private university that has been designated by the state legislature to receive significant, ongoing public funding from that respective state.
 The statutory college is operated by the university with state funding used to serve specific educational needs of the state.

 Delaware

-The University of Delaware in Newark and Delaware State University in Dover are both chartered as a "privately governed, state-assisted" university.
+The University of Delaware in Newark and Delaware State University in Dover are both chartered as "privately governed, state-assisted" universities.
 They receive about 10 percent of their operating budgets from the state.

 Florida

 Beginning in 2004, the University of Miami's Miller School of Medicine in Miami began offering instruction on the campus of Florida Atlantic University in Boca Raton.
 MD candidates are admitted to either the Miami or Boca Raton programs and spend all four years studying on the selected campus.

 The Miami and Boca Raton campuses charge identical tuition, with a lower tuition for in-state Florida students.